 The Diversity Research Grant (DRG) consists of a one-time $2500 award for original research.
 A jury of ALA members evaluates proposals and is encouraged to award a total of three awards.
 Grant proposals may address any topic that speaks to critical gaps in the knowledge of equity, diversity, and inclusion issues within library and information science.
-Applicants may direct questions to firstname.lastname@example.org.
-ALA established the Diversity Research Grant program in 2002, it is sponsored and administered by the Office for Diversity, Literacy, and Outreach Services (ODLOS).
+Applicants may direct questions to email@example.com.
+ALA established the Diversity Research Grant program in 2002, it is sponsored and administered by the Office for Diversity, Literacy and Outreach Services (ODLOS).
+Please note that the grant is currently under revision and the next cycle is expected to launch by the fall.

 We encourage applicants to review the summary of projects ALA has funded through the Diversity Research Grant program to see the breadth of projects we are interested in supporting.
 If you have any questions about scale and topics, please contact us at firstname.lastname@example.org.
 Once a proposal has been deemed complete, it will be evaluated on the following criteria: